luckyhandler/babylon_posts/Readme.md

 ```
 ./gradlew testAll
 ```
-This combines the unit tests from all modules
+This task combines the unit tests from all modules